Turn Word-of-Mouth Into 40% of Predictable Monthly Revenue: Referral System for $60K–$90K Operators

 Test Protocol:

-Week 10: Send Structure 2 (referrer reward) to the different 10 clients
+Week 10: Send Structure 2 (referrer reward) to a different 10 clients.

-Week 11: Send Structure 3 (dual reward) to the different 10 clients
+Week 11: Send Structure 3 (dual reward) to another 10 clients.

 Measure results Week 12.